Pictures With A Messsage

 THE CROSS IS MY ANCHOR,—'tis steady and sure,

-Within the veil holding, all storms endure;#
+Within the veil holding, all storms I endure;

-My Jesus has entered Priest on HiThrone,
+My Jesus has entered a Priest on His throne,

-trust in His promise, and in Him alone!
+I trust in His promise, and in Him alone!

 To find out more about Chromolithograph printing, please visit the link here